Going Out For Chinese Food

 traditions, religion and culture.
 Answer: Something that looks like

-Lhasa.
+modern day Lhasa.
 Not only does it have the highest percentage of

 child beggars that I have ever seen but now the Chinese have